El Pescadero

 El Pescadero is a small village in the municipality of La Paz in the Mexican state of Baja California Sur.

 It is located at km 64 on Federal Highway 19 on the Pacific Ocean about 8 kilometers South of Todos Santos which is about a one-hour drive north of Cabo San Lucas.
-The Mexican census of 2020 reported a population of 2,245 inhabitants.
+The 2020 INEGI census reported a population of 2,245 inhabitants.

 Climate

 The climate is heavily influenced by the Pacific Ocean, which moderates the temperatures year round.